 How to Travel to Miaoli from Taipei City

-You can travel to Miaoli City from Taipei by bus, or by normal train (TRA).
+You can also travel to Miaoli City from Taipei by bus, or normal train (TRA).
 The same applies to all the other big Taiwanese cities around the island (Hsinchu, Taoyuan, Kaohsiung, Pingtung, Tainan, Chiayi, Hualien, Taitung).

 I hope you found this Miaoli Travel Guide helpful!